 It’s that time of year.
 Time to enjoy the outdoors with family.
 Honestly, I like nothing better than spending time with my family.
 And they like nothing better than food!

-Today, I want to share a simple and easy family recipe for ice cream.
+Today, I want to share a simple and easy family recipe for ice cream that I have tinkered with until I came up with this recipe.
 It’s the base for several different flavors.
 Today’s flavor is vanilla.
 Feel free to add as many toppings as you like.

 Johnson’s Homemade Ice Cream